ManifoldRG/GTA1/README.md

 Experimentally, our GUI grounding model establishes state-of-the-art performance across diverse benchmarks.
-For example, GTA1-7B achieves 50.1%, 92.4%, and 67.7% accuracies on Screenspot-Pro, Screenspot-V2, and OSWorld-G benchmarks, respectively.
+For example, GTA1-7B-2507 achieves 50.1%, 92.4%, and 55.1% accuracies on Screenspot-Pro, Screenspot-V2, and OSWorld-G benchmarks, respectively.
 Furthermore, when paired with a planner applying our test-time scaling strategy, it exhibits state-of-the-art agentic performance (e.g, 45.2% task success rate on OSWorld benchmark).
+[Updated] With GTA1-7B, the model achieves 93.4%, 55.5%, and 60.1% accuracies on the Screenspot-Pro, Screenspot-V2, and OSWorld-G benchmarks, respectively.
+[Updated] With GTA1-32B, it further improves to 95.2%, 63.6%, and 65.2% accuracies on the same benchmarks.

 ## 📰 News
 - [Oct 3, 2025]  Rlease new [GTA1](https://huggingface.co/collections/Salesforce/gta1-68d4ddc72ca7fdab388804e7) version.
 Check out the model and experience a new level of SOTA performance!